SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental Setup

 \subsection{Evaluation Metrics}

-To assess TALE's performance, we used \textit{\textbf{accuracy}} as the proportion of instances where the judge's binary verdict (correct/incorrect) aligns with the ground truth derived from reference answers.
-For AmbigQA and HotpotQA that include human annotations, we calculate \textit{\textbf{Cohen's Kappa ($\kappa$)}} and \textit{\textbf{ Macro-F1}} scores to evaluate TALE's alignment with human majority votes.
-Additionally, we conduct ablation performance studies to quantify the \textit{\textbf{impact of removing or modifying specific TALE components}}, using changes in agreement with human judgments as the primary measure.
+We report three metrics. \textit{\textbf{Accuracy}} is the proportion of instances where the judge's binary verdict matches the reference label obtained from automatic metrics or RefGPT. \textit{\textbf{Macro-F1}} measures a judge's agreement with reference-based metrics under class imbalance.
+For AmbigQA and HotpotQA, where human annotations are available, we additionally compute \textit{\textbf{Cohen's $\kappa$}} and \textit{\textbf{Macro-F1}} against the human majority vote.
+We further run ablations to quantify the \textit{\textbf{impact of specific SAGE components}}, measured as changes in agreement with human judgments.